bchiang7/spotify-profile/README.md

 - [Reach Router](https://reach.tech/router)
 - [Styled Components](https://www.styled-components.com/)

-## Getting Started
+## Setup

-1. [Register a Spotify Application](https://developer.spotify.com/dashboard/applications) and add `http://localhost:8888/callback` as a Redirect URI in the app settings
+1. [Register a Spotify App](https://developer.spotify.com/dashboard/applications) and add `http://localhost:8888/callback` as a Redirect URI in the app settings
 2. Create an `.env` file in the root of the project based on `.env.example`
 3. `yarn && yarn client:install`
 4. `yarn dev`

-## Heroku Set Up & Deployment
+## Deploying to Heroku

 1. Create new heroku app